Yuwen Tai: During Emperor Wen's reign

 Western Wei was, initially, the smaller and the weaker of the two successor states of Northern Wei, and early in its existence, there were questions on whether it would survive at all.
 Yuwen Tai spent much of his effort on preserving existence of Western Wei against repeated attacks led by Gao Huan.
 He also gradually began to show a trend of following both ancient Chinese customs, as largely encapsulated by the governmental structures of the Zhou dynasty, and restoring Xianbei customs that had largely been abolished by Emperor Xiaowen of Northern Wei.
 In this, he was assisted by the official Su Chuo (蘇綽).
-He also worked on earning the respect of other officials and generals, including Emperor Xiaowu's confidant Wang Sizheng and Pei Xia (裴俠), both of whom had initially been suspicious of Yuwen and yet later became important and faithful generals serving under him.
+(Note: faher of Su Wei) He also worked on earning the respect of other officials and generals, including Emperor Xiaowu's confidant Wang Sizheng and Pei Xia (裴俠), both of whom had initially been suspicious of Yuwen and yet later became important and faithful generals serving under him.

-In spring 537, Gao Huan and his generals Dou Tai and Gao Aocao launched a major attack on Western Wei.
+The Volcanic winter of 536 had led to famine in the Guanzhong region that year.
+Probably in conjunction, in spring 537, Gao Huan and his generals Dou Tai and Gao Aocao launched a major attack on Western Wei.
+(Note: Eastern Wei also suffered from the volcanic winter, with hailstorms and drought across multiple commanderies in autumn 536.)
 Yuwen, correctly judging that Gao Huan was trying to draw Yuwen toward him while allowing Dou to penetrate Western Wei defenses, announced that he was going to lead a withdraw to modern eastern Gansu but instead made a surprise attack on Dou's army at Xiaoguan (小關, in modern Sanmenxia, Henan), crushing Dou's forces.
 Dou committed suicide in shame.
 Gao Huan and Gao Aocao were forced to withdraw.
 In fall 537, Yuwen led an attack on Eastern Wei and captured Hengnong (恆農, in modern Sanmenxia as well).
 With Western Wei's capital region Guanzhong suffering from a famine, Yuwen remained in Hengnong to collect food from the area, but then heard that Gao Huan was again launching another attack from the northeast, forcing him to return to the Guanzhong region.
 The forces engaged at the Battle of Shayuan (沙苑, in modern Weinan, Shaanxi), after Gao rejected advice from his general Hulü Qiangju (斛律羌舉) to directly attack the Western Wei capital Chang'an.
 Despite Eastern Wei's numerical superiority, Yuwen's forces crushed Gao's forces, and Gao was forced to withdraw.
 In winter 537, the Western Wei general Dugu Xin captured the former Northern Wei capital Luoyang, and several other nearby provinces also surrendered to Western Wei.